firenahzku/VanguardShamanTools/README.md

 * Tick timers for totems that tick, both yours and those from other shamans in your party
 * Tracking weapon enchantment from Windfury and Flametongue totems
 * Synchronization works on-the-fly, allowing tracking of totem timers that were cast outside of your raid/party as long as the caster is now in it

+## Bugs
+* /vgst reset creates new frames, it should just reset position and scale of old frames

 ![Image of VGST](https://i.imgur.com/zXGQQDT.png)